It all started with a corn field and an idea.

 2019

 Longtime FOBP volunteer Dave Shulder passes away just a couple days after the November IMPD.
-A Texas Ash along Yates is planted in a waterboxx in his honor (led by Kat Correa).
+A Texas Ash along Yates is planted in a Waterboxx in his memory (led by Kat Correa).

 2017